HouseTrip/housetrip.github.com/_posts/2013-11-16-efficient-cross-processing-locking-in-ruby.md

 author_url: http://github.com/pedrocunha
 author_avatar: http://www.gravatar.com/avatar/52feffde3f4c3a2fca3e56757f10c269.png
 summary: |
-  In this blog post we cover how we currently handle sensible transactions between several processes in a thread-safe fashion way
+  In this blog post we cover how we currently handle sensible transactions between several processes in a thread safe way.
 ---

-Baking in thread-safety, and concurrency support in software is both interesting and a challenge.
-The problem you want to avoid most of time is shared state.
+Baking in thread-safety and concurrency support in software is both interesting and a challenging.

-The truth is: if you ever have to live with it, it will be your bottleneck.
-Also another nasty issue you want to avoid are race conditions - different threads or processes changing shared data and having other handful issues like dirty reads.
+Fundamental problems include handling shared states and race conditions.
+The former is about maintaining the consistency of some shared state in the face of multiple concurrent threads.
+The latter is usually a consequence of first one and occurs when two or more threads can access shared data trying to change it at the same time.

-However sometimes it's inevitable handling shared state, and in the post we will cover one of the problems we had at HouseTrip and how we solved it.
+However sometimes handling shared state is inevitable and in this post we will cover one of the problems we had at HouseTrip and how we solved it.

 ## The problem

-When a host sets up his availability, either by making a property available or unavailable and someone is trying at the same time book that property for those dates, we want to make sure this two events can not happen at the same time.
+When a host sets up his availability, either by making a property available or unavailable and someone is trying at the same time book that property for those dates, we want to make sure these two events can not happen at the same time.
 Since we are in an environment where you have multiple machines each one with multiple workers that are single processes, it's not very trivial or assuring that a database lock can handle this use-case.
 Especially when:

 - You have master+replica DB setup and queued jobs reading data from a replica
 - Multiple processes using different DB connections, putting the DB under stress with locks